“Restored 18th-century palace housing stylish apartments, a rooftop restaurant and a little spa, in the lively Bairro Alto”

 - Well being

-Children are welcome and it’s a popular choice for families, thanks to the Two-Bedroom Apartments with a twin room, and the well-equipped kitchens.
+Children are welcome and it’s a popular choice for families, thanks to the Two-Bedroom Suites with a twin room, and the well-equipped kitchens.
 Kids also get bathrobes, slippers and a coloured water bottle.
 Lumi Rooftop restaurant has a kids’ menu, and there’s a babysitting service upon request.
 Staff were happy to accommodate our toddler’s needs, bringing meals and a highchair to our room

 Family friendly accommodation: